 You’re ready for your first data science job, or maybe you’re looking to make a change of field.
 Data science is still the hottest job market there is, even with the field niching down.
-If you need some inspiration before sending out your next resume, here are three fields desperate to begin hiring data scientists this year.
+If you need some inspiration before sending out your next resume, here are fields desperate to begin hiring data scientists for 2020.

 Online retail is one of the biggest things being transformed by the field of data science.
 Whether you’re a data scientist, data engineer, in AI or some other niche, there’s a spot in retail for you.